saelthorn/adventurers_guild/script.md

 END //
 DELIMITER ;
 ```
-This saved the Sword of Kings from accidental deletion last month!"
+This is to save accidental deletion of rare or legendary items/artifacts.

 ## Demonstration (All Presenters - 5 minutes)
 [Interactive demo showing system workflow]